Written on 25 September 2018; published on 30 September 2018

 On Outfoxing the Prognostic Mind-Set of Western Medical Practitioners

-Now the trouble, in this kind of situation, is that, quite frequently Western medicine makes a diagnosis and expects a certain result.
-And it is not quick to recognize that the situation has changed.
+The trouble, in this kind of situation, is that Western medicine quite frequently makes a diagnosis and expects a certain result.
+It is not quick to recognize that the situation has changed.

 And yet, amongst patients, the situation changes dramatically, all the time.